VMI’s first Black superintendent blasts White critics of diversity and equity reform

 “Can the Spirit of VMI now lobby the New Gov to remove the Northam appointees to the [Board of Visitors]?” asked one alum on the PAC’s thread, rejoicing over Youngkin’s win.

 Youngkin has close ties to VMI stalwarts.
 One of his top donors during the campaign was Gottwald’s father, Bruce C. Gottwald, a member of the Class of 1954, who gave the Republican candidate $250,000.
-He’s also appointed as his legal and policy counselor Richard Cullen, a former VMI board member and lawyer who advised the college during the investigation into racism and sexism.
+He has also appointed as his legal and policy counselor Richard Cullen, a former VMI board member and lawyer who advised the college during the investigation into racism and sexism.

 After he took office this month, Youngkin applauded as VMI cadets marched in his inaugural parade, as they do for every Virginia governor.
 And last week, a photo surfaced online of the governor seated at a conference table in front of the Virginia state seal wearing a red vest emblazoned with VMI’s logo and the name and insignia of the college’s student-run newspaper.

 Youngkin hasn’t released any public statements on VMI since he moved into the governor’s mansion.
 On the day that Wins scolded Villani on Facebook, Youngkin released a list of legislative priorities.
 None of them mentioned VMI.
-But he’d already issued an executive order that forbids Virginia’s public schools from teaching of “inherently divisive concepts, including Critical Race Theory.”
+But he had already issued an executive order that forbids Virginia’s public schools from teaching of “inherently divisive concepts, including Critical Race Theory.”
 And Youngkin is seeking legislation to change the name of Virginia’s Office of Diversity, Equity and Inclusion to the Office of Diversity, Opportunity and Inclusion.

 Youngkin declined an interview request.
 The governor’s spokesperson, Macaulay Porter, said he will evaluate VMI’s funding request for diversity reforms “once it has made its way through the legislative process.”